aws-samples/cfn101-workshop/workshop/content/basics/templates/outputs/_index.md

 ```

 {{% notice note %}}
-You can declare a maximum of 60 outputs in a template.
+For the maximum number of outputs you can declare in your template, see Outputs in [AWS CloudFormation quotas](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html).
 {{% /notice %}}

 ### Topics Covered